-The Engineering, Distribution and Maintenance Departments continued to implement major physical and operational improvements throughout the Regional Transmission and Distribution System and Facilities in 2021.
-Nearly \$1,000,000 in Improvements were completed with another \$25,000,000 in various stages of design or construction.
-The Departments were able to accomplish these projects despite operational challenges that were encountered due to the ongoing COVID-19 pandemic.
+The Engineering, Distribution and Maintenance Departments continued to implement major physical and operational improvements throughout the Regional Transmission and Distribution System and Facilities in 2022.
+Nearly \$3,400,000 in improvements were completed with another \$10,000,000 in various stages of design or construction.
+The Departments were able to accomplish these projects while managing inflationary pressures such as escalating materials prices, labor costs, and delayed deliveries related to supply chain disruptions.

 MVWA utilizes system management tools to improve water service reliability and ensure sustainability throughout the Regional Water System.
-These management tools include the systemwide all pipe hydraulic model that is continually updated as improvements are completed.
+In 2022, MVWA enlisted a consultant engineering firm to upgrade and modernize the systemwide all pipe hydraulic model.
 The model can also be utilized for water quality modeling.
 Real-time remote monitoring of pressure, flow and water quality parameters is accomplished utilizing the MVWA SCADA System.
-A systemwide replacement program of the SCADA system (electronic remote monitoring) was completed at the Water Treatment Plant and is progressing into the remainder of assets in the transmission & distribution system.
-GIS/Mapping system and annual Leak

-Detection Survey allows the tracking and reporting of water accountability for reducing unaccounted-for water.
+A systemwide replacement program of the SCADA system (electronic remote monitoring) was completed at the Water Treatment Plant in 2021 and the remainder of the distribution system assets were upgraded this year.
+GIS/Mapping system and annual Leak Detection Survey allows the tracking and reporting of water accountability for reducing unaccounted-for water.